-8 Times the Typing Awareness Indicator Is the Worst
+Why The Typing Awareness Indicator Is The Worst

 We’ve talked before about the awkwardness that is the typing awareness indicator — but just in case you needed proof that it sucks as a text and chat mechanism, the New York Times has you covered.
 It’s not just a nuisance; the typing awareness indicator actually induces anxiety in a lot of people.

 I think I speak for all of us when I say, yikes.

 Jessica Bennett recently wrote about the emotional weight we tend to attach to those little tiny ellipses that appear whenever we’re waiting for a response via text or chat — and also makes a good case for turning them off.
 As Paul Dourish, a University of California, Irvine professor who focuses on the intersection of technology and society, told Bennett, “The awareness indicator as implemented on the iPhone is a curious beast — it conveys that something is being done, but it won’t say what.”
 Since we don’t know what the other person is doing beyond typing, the typing awareness indicator prompts a lot of us to speculate wildly in order to fill in the gaps.
 It could mean, “Hang on a second, I’m responding”; it could mean, “I’m responding, but this might take a minute because I have a lot to say”; it could mean, “I’m ignoring you”; or any number of other things.
 The meaning also changes depending on how much time has elapsed with the indicator displayed versus the message that gets sent at the end of it.
 A lengthy pause with a typing indicator, followed by a one-word response… well, let’s just say that it’s not encouraging.